meedan/check-mark/README.md

   * `activeTab`: Send the current URL to Check
   * `tabs`: Send any URL to Check
   * `cookies`: Authenticate user on Check
-  * `storage`: Remember the last list that the user selected
   * `webRequest`: Make requests to Check API
   * `contextMenus`: Invoke the extension from a link on right-click
   * Host Permission: Render Check application inside a sidebar